Here’s a quick question for you:

 Piktochart is a web-based design application that lets you create professional-looking infographics, posters, reports, flyers, social media graphics, and presentations using a simple drag-and-drop interface.

-Like PowerPoint, Piktochart offers a wide range of templates for themes and topics like marketing and sales, financial forecasts and performance, investor pitches, and more.
+Like PowerPoint, Piktochart offers a wide range of templates for themes and topics to suit needs for marketing and sales, financial forecasts and performance, investor pitches, and more from creating dynamic presentations.

-Free users will have access to plenty of design features, but more can be unlocked if you get a paid plan.
+Free business users will have access to plenty of design key features on a completely free basis, but more can be unlocked if you get a paid plan.

 Annual fees start at $290/year ($24.17/month) for Pro and $990/year ($82.50/month) for Pro Teams with five members.